TheRandomLabs/RandomPatches/README.md

 This bug is reported as [MC-129057](https://bugs.mojang.com/browse/MC-129057).

+### Fix player head stacking

+In vanilla Minecraft, player heads from the same player sometimes do not stack.
+RandomPatches fixes this issue by forcing Minecraft to treat two player heads as equal if they are from the same player, and by default, if they have the same texture URL.

+This bug is reported as [MC-100044](https://bugs.mojang.com/browse/MC-100044).

 ### Fix end portal rendering

 In vanilla Minecraft, end portals only render from above and not below.
 RandomPatches fixes this